tarantool/graphql.0/README.md

 #### Update

 Example with an update statement passed from a variable.
-Note that here we update an object given by a connection (inside an one of nested fields of a request):
+Note that here we update an object given by a connection (inside one of nested fields of a request):

 ```